 In the world of JMS, events would be messages send to a topic.
 The dependency goes from the consumer to the producer.

 A command on the order side is much more specific.
 It’s a one-to-one connection between a producer (who sends the command) and a consumer (who takes and executes the command).

-Example: In case of an online shop, one such example could be the
+In case of an online shop, such an example could be the

 In the world of JMS, commands would be messages send to a queue.
 The dependency goes from the producer to the consumer.